openmainframeproject/feilong/doc/source/quickstart.rst

 z/VM zthin install
 ------------------

-zthin is a library written in C that works as part of the z/VM Cloud Connectorworking.
+zthin is a library written in C that works as part of the IBM z/VM Cloud Connectorworking.
-It mainly focuses on socket connection from BYOL to z/VM SMAPI(System Management API). z/VM Cloud Connector requires zthin as the backend to communicate with z/VM SMAPI, thus it needs to be installed before installing z/VM Cloud Connector.
+It mainly focuses on socket connection from BYOL to z/VM SMAPI(System Management API).
+IBM z/VM Cloud Connector requires zthin as the backend to communicate with z/VM SMAPI, thus it needs to be installed before installing IBM z/VM Cloud Connector.

 SSH onto the BYOL as root user, and then follow the following steps:

-1. Clone z/VM Cloud Connector build project from github
+1. Clone IBM z/VM Cloud Connector build project from github

    .. code-block:: text